Linkavych/desktop/README.md

-# desktop
+# Setup Scripts

-Setup scripts for rebuilding my workstation
+A collection fo bash scripts for quickly setting up a working desktop environment.